-- 128-bit fixed size. - repeatedly use
+- 128-bit fixed size.

+- repeatedly use

+- no techniques to break are better than brute-force.

 Public-Key Schemes

 Anybody can send a message to anybody else using publicly available information, rather like addresses or phone numbers.

 Anybody can send a message to anybody else using publicly available information, rather like addresses or phone numbers.